Spiritual Instinct

 Spiritual Instinct is the sixth studio album by French post-black metal band Alcest.
-The album was released on 25 October 2019 through Nuclear Blast and garnered mostly positive reviews from critics.
+The album was released on 25 October 2019 through Nuclear Blast and garnered positive reviews from critics.
 Spiritual Instinct features Alcest live bassist Indria Saray performing on bass in the studio for the second time in the history of the band after Kodama.

 Background and release

-After the release of Kodama, Alcests 2016 album, they departed from Prophecy Productions and signed with Nuclear Blast on 10 April 2019 in anticipation for the release of their sixth full-length studio album.
+After the release of the band's fifth studio album Kodama (2016), Alcest departed from Prophecy Productions and signed with Nuclear Blast on 10 April 2019 in anticipation for the release of their sixth studio album.
+On 23 August 2019, "Protection" was released as the album's lead single.
+"Sapphire", the second single, followed on 27 September 2019.

 Critical reception

-Spiritual Instinct was released to a positive critical reception, with Metacritic, a review aggregation website that assigns normalised ratings out of 100, determined a score of 82 based on four critics.
+Spiritual Instinct was released to a positive critical reception, with Metacritic, a review aggregation website that assigns normalised ratings out of 100, determined a score of 82 based on four critics, indicating "Universal Acclaim".
 Sam Law, writing for British rock magazine Kerrang!, gave a rating of 4/5, noting that while the album was fundamentally sound and well produced, it was inferior to Alcest's earlier work.
 This concern was echoed by other critics, including Lukas Wojcicki of Canadian music publication Exclaim!, and Jason Roche of heavy metal news site Blabbermouth.net.
 Nonetheless, most reviewers concluded that the album was enjoyable and a worthy addition to Alcest's discography.